What is safeguarding?

 Abuse can be:

-- psychological or emotional abuse – being shouted at, ridiculed, bullied, threatened or intimidated
+• psychological or emotional – being shouted at, ridiculed, bullied, threatened or intimidated

-- organisational – such as neglect and poor professional practice in a hospital, care home or in a person’s own home
+• organisational – includes neglect and poor practice in a hospital, care home or in someone's own home

-- discriminatory – hate crime or any form of harassment because of race, gender, sexuality, age, disability, or religion
+• discriminatory – hate crime or harassment because of race, gender, sexuality, age, disability, or religion

-- modern slavery – includes sexual exploitation, domestic servitude and forced labour, drugs trade, benefit fraud, slavery and forced marriage
+• modern slavery – includes sexual exploitation, domestic servitude and forced labour, drugs trade, benefit fraud, and forced marriage

-- domestic abuse – one or more incidents of controlling, coercive or threatening behaviour, violence or abuse.
-It's often by a partner, ex-partner or family member.
+• domestic abuse – one or more incidents of controlling, coercive or threatening behaviour, violence or abuse in couple relationships or between family members

 Our responsibilities